laczbali/Discord.F2Bot/README.md

 # Bugs and Feature Requests
 - The current deployment to AWS Lambda consistently causes Discord interaction timeouts, due to the spinup time
-- It would be nice to have some info on the current date in the `f1-next` and `f1-schedule` interactions

 # Developer Guide
 **Prerequisites**